ritvikindupuri/AgentCore-Privilege-Escalation/README.md

 4.  **Monitor `invoke_code_interpreter`:**
     * Monitor CloudTrail for direct API calls to `InvokeCodeInterpreter`.
 Legitimate workflows typically go through an Agent (`InvokeAgent`); direct interpreter usage may indicate an exploit attempt.

+---

+## Conclusion

+This project highlights a fundamental shift in cloud security: **AI Agents are now part of the identity perimeter.**

+By demonstrating how a misconfigured Code Interpreter can be weaponized as a "serverless bastion host," I showed that securing GenAI is not just about prompt engineering or model safety—it is an infrastructure security challenge.
+The successful escalation from a limited user to full data access underscores the necessity of treating AI runtimes with the same zero-trust rigor as any other compute environment.
+Organizations must move beyond implicit trust and enforce strict network boundaries and IAM scoping to safely adopt these powerful capabilities.